django-auth-ldap/django-auth-ldap/docs/source/install.rst

 This authentication backend enables a Django project to authenticate against any LDAP server.
 To use it, add :class:`django_auth_ldap.backend.LDAPBackend` to :django:setting:`AUTHENTICATION_BACKENDS`.
-It is not necessary to add `django_auth_ldap` to :django:setting:`INSTALLED_APPS` unless you would like to run the unit tests.
+Adding `django_auth_ldap` to :django:setting:`INSTALLED_APPS` is not recommended unless you would like to run the unit tests.
 LDAP configuration can be as simple as a single distinguished name template, but there are many rich options for working with :class:`~django.contrib.auth.models.User` objects, groups, and permissions.
 This backend depends on the `python-ldap <http://www.python-ldap.org/>`_ module.